yapaluc/hg-git/README.md

 ```
 $ hg
-hg is set of commands for emulating a subset of Mercurial commands on a Git repository, as well as interacting with GitHub Pull Requests.
+hg is a set of commands for emulating a subset of Mercurial commands on a Git repository, as well as interacting with GitHub Pull Requests.

 Usage:
   hg [command]